 The space above your bed is also often forgotten about.
 Why not sub out a headboard for a set of shelves?
 Or even deeper cupboard storage.
 Another of the space saving storage ideas for small bedrooms would be to use the chest of drawers as your headboard.
 You would have to pull the bed into the middle of the room.
 The access to the drawers would then be on the other side of the bed, but may allow you to fit more than pushing your bed up against the wall and finding another space to fit chest of drawers.

 Use your bedroom door for more than just shutting out the rest of the world

 There is a lot of space behind your bedroom door, or on your bedroom door itself.
 So try to make the most of it.
 If you don’t want to drill into the door, then there are coat hooks and storage solutions that actually hang over the door itself.
 Perhaps you could store your shoes behind the door.
 Or even all of your bulky coats so that they don’t have to take up space in your wardrobe.

-Small space storage ideas can still be luxurious too.
+Designing a small bedroom can also be a challenge but when done correctly, small spaces can still be luxurious too.
 This article in the Telegraph shows a wonderful apartment, that has made the most of the space it has, whilst still remaining elegant.